Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

 \subsection{Local Instruction Scheduling}

+~ Local instruction scheduling is closely related to the resource-constrained project scheduling problem (RCPSP)~\cite{Artigues2008}, which aims at finding the minimal-makespan schedule of a set of precedence-related activities with resource demands such that the precedence and resource capacity constraints are satisfied.
+RCPSP solving is a well-researched area, and basic IP approaches are proposed as early as in the 1960s~\cite{Bowman1959,Wagner1959,Manne1960,Pritsker1969}.
+Local instruction scheduling can be seen as an application of the general RCPSP that is concerned with specific code generation aspects such as complex processor resources and non-uniform instruction latencies~\cite{DeDinechin2004}.

-~ \paragraph{Early approaches.}
+\paragraph{Early approaches}

-An early combinatorial approach to local instruction scheduling is introduced by Arya in 1985~\cite{Arya1985}.
-This approach uses IP to compute optimal schedules for single-issue vector processors such as the early Cray-1.
-Arya's model includes non 0-1 integer variables \ipvar{T}{i} and \ipvar{E}{i} representing the issue and execution cycle of each instruction $i$, which are not necessarily equal in the targeted processor.
-Both dependency and resource constraints are modeled with inequalities on pairs of cycle variables.
-This simple model for resource constraints is possible as all resources are of single-capacity.
-Thus, two instructions $i$, $j$ using the same resource simultaneously can be prevented by a constraint where either $i$ precedes $j$ or vice versa.
-Arya's approach includes an adaptation to single-basic block loops based on partial unfolding.
-Three experiments with a commercial IP solver on basic blocks of up to 36 instructions show that the approach is feasible and improves hand-optimized code significantly.
+An early combinatorial approach to local instruction scheduling is introduced by Arya~\cite{Arya1985}.
+This approach uses IP to compute optimal schedules for single-issue vector processors such as the early Cray-1~\cite{Russell1978}.
+Arya's model can be seen as an application of Manne's RCPSP model~\cite{Manne1960} with general (that is, non 0-1) integer variables \var{s}{i} ($T_i$ in the original notation) representing the issue cycle of each instruction $i$.
+This model allows dependency constraints to be formulated with simple inequalities on scheduling variables.
+For example, the dependency $\sequence{\InstrLoad{}, \InstrAdd{}}$ in Figure~\ref{fig:dg} yields $\noMathVar{s}{\InstrAdd{}} \ge \noMathVar{s}{\InstrLoad{}} + 2$.
+However, the use of general integer variables precludes multi-capacity resources and requires auxiliary 0-1 variables \var{p}{i,j} to indicate whether instruction~$i$ precedes instruction $j$ or vice versa.
+A constraint is added for each pair of instructions $i$, $j$ to relate the auxiliary and the scheduling variables.
+For example, the corresponding constraint for $\InstrAdd{}$ and~$\InstrInc{}$ is $1 \le M \times \noMathVar{p}{\InstrAdd{},\InstrInc{}} + \noMathVar{s}{\InstrAdd{}} - \noMathVar{s}{\InstrInc{}} \le M - 1$, where $M$ is a large positive constant.
+Each value of $\noMathVar{p}{\InstrAdd{},\InstrInc{}}$ activates one of the sides of the compound inequality and enforces a precedence among $\InstrAdd{}$ and $\InstrInc{}$ in one or the opposite direction.
+Arya shows on three basic blocks of up to 36 instructions that the approach is feasible and improves the makespan of hand-optimized code significantly.